211 Texas Helpline: How To Speak To A Live Person On The Phone

 - Register To Vote:800.252.8683

-It’s essentially the same process as you becoming comfortable with the neighborhood you currently live in.
+It’s essentially the same process as you become comfortable with the neighborhood you currently live in.
 At one point you were lost, but after years of driving home from work, picking up your kids, taking different routes, you now know the neighborhood like the back of your hand!